mlcommons/inference/Submission_Guidelines.md

 ### Expected time to do benchmark runs
 1. Closed submission under data enter needs offline and server scenario runs with a minimum of ten minutes needed for both.
 2. Closed submission under edge category needs single stream, multi-stream (only for R50 and retinanet), and offline scenarios.
 A minimum of ten minutes are needed for each scenario.
-3. Further two (three for ResNet50) compliance runs are needed, each taking at least 10 minutes for each scenario.
+3. Further two (three for ResNet50) compliance runs are needed for closed division, each taking at least 10 minutes for each scenario.
 4. SingleStream, MultiStream and Server scenarios use early stopping and so can always finish around 10 minutes
 5. Offline scenario needs a minimum of 24756 input queries to be processed -- can take hours for low-performing models like 3dunet, LLMs, etc.
+6. Open division has no accuracy constraints, no compliance runs required, and can be submitted for any single scenario as well.
+There is no constraint on the model used also except that the model must be trained on the dataset used in the corresponding MLPerf inference task.
-6. Power submission needs an extra ranging mode to determine the peak current usage and this often doubles the overall experiment run time.
+7. Power submission needs an extra ranging mode to determine the peak current usage and this often doubles the overall experiment run time.

 ## Changes from MLCommons Inference 3.0